Death Becomes Her

 Where has the imaginative compass of this novel delivered us?
 Through all the cruel, stupid, gratuitous crimes of history, we end serenely in the shade, oriented toward tomorrow with renewed generosity, curiosity, and humanity.
 In this powerful, morally nebulous space, the likes of which only Marías's fiction can conjure, we are unafraid, even invincible: "Nothing more can die on us if we are already dead."

-Michael LaPointe is a writer and literary journalist in Vancouver, British Columbia.
-He contributes to the Times Literary Supplement.
+Michael LaPointe is a writer and critic in Toronto, Canada.
+He contributes to the Times Literary Supplement and writes a monthly literary essay for The Walrus.